 Thomas married Frances Lamb (nee Brown) on October 20th, 1835 at Lamesley, Co Durham.
 Frances was born August 2nd, 1804 & christened December 16th, 1804 at Longbenton, Northumberland, the daughter of Mary Wile & John Brown.

 In 1841 Thomas & Frances were living at Birtley with their 2 children – Hannah (4) & Thomas (8 months).
 Thomas was a labourer.
+They had had another daughter, Margaret Jane, christened March 6th, 1839 at Lamesley who died in infancy.

 Thomas & Frances were living at Look Out, North Side, Birtley in 1851.
 Thomas was now a waggon rider & they had 3 children at home – Hannah, Thomas John, & William (6).